MightyStud/MightyStud/README.md

 - 👀 I’m interested in AI + Aerospace
 - 🌱 I’m currently learning AI, DL, and computer vision

-- 📫 How to reach me https://www.linkedin.com/in/mohamedahmedx2/
+- 📫 You can find me on https://www.linkedin.com/in/mohamedahmedx2/

 <!---
 MightyStud/MightyStud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.